-In this article, we’ll go over the average annual and monthly costs of car insurance, how to save on your premium, and some providers to consider if you’re looking for great coverage at a great price.
+In this article, we’ll cover average monthly and annual car insurance rates, how to save on your premium, and the best car insurance providers to consider if you’re looking for great coverage at an affordable price.

 In this article:

-This is a deceptively simple question.
-While the average annual cost of car insurance in the United States is $1,470 or $122.50 per month according to TheZebra.com, it’s hard to really gain any valuable information from just this one figure.
-Indeed, the cost of car insurance can vary widely based on a driver’s age, their insurance provider, the extent of their coverage, their state, and even what vehicle they have.
+According to our rate estimates, the average annual cost of full coverage car insurance in the United States is $1,732 per year, or about $144 per month.
+However, it’s hard to gain too much valuable information from this one figure.
+Car insurance rates vary widely based on a driver’s age, their insurance provider, the extent of their coverage, their state, and even what vehicle they drive.